BardicDefense/purple-hack/README.md

 ## Choose a Character Race & Make Any Adjustments

 - **Humans**: The most flexible & common. +1 to one stat of your choice.
 - **Dwarf**: +1 Con, -1 Dex.
-Add Con mod to saves vs poison.
+Add double Con mod to saves vs poison.
 Cannot wield large weapons.
 - **Elf**: +1 Per, -1 Str.
+Add double Arc mod to saves vs magic.
 90% resistance to sleep and charm spells.
 Immune to ghoul paralysis.
 - **Half-Elf**: 30% resistance to sleep and charm spells.
 - **Halfling**: -1 Str, +1 Dex. +1 bonus to missile weapon attacks. +2 AC vs large enemies.
 Cannot wield large weapons.
 - **Breggle**: +1 AC if wearing no or light armour; natural horn attack that deals level/2 damage, rounded down.